-BlackBerry is trying make a huge comeback with its Z10, running the BlackBerry 10 OS.
-It's a huge step forward for the troubled Research In Motion (which has now renamed itself as ‘BlackBerry').
+BlackBerry is trying to make a huge comeback with its Z10, running the BlackBerry 10 OS.
+It’s a huge step forward for the troubled Research In Motion (which has now renamed itself as ‘BlackBerry’).
 And in its efforts to promote their new mobile operating system, the folks want you to try out the BlackBerry 10 on your iPhone (or Android or any other smartphone with a mobile browser).

-How to Try BlackBerry 10 On Your iPhone:
+How to Try BlackBerry 10 On Your iPhone

 - Open Safari / Chrome on your iPhone

 - Navigate to

 First off, let’s start from where BlackBerry 10 starts.
 When you go to that website on your iPhone, you’re actually taken to a guided tour – a short one, nevertheless.
 It’s not like you’re going to view a live version of the new OS but it’s more of a guided tour.

 I was put off by this but it must be because I went in with some expectations of a real-time experience like the one you have on Canonical’s Ubuntu live-website.